carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > > {: .output}
 > >
 > > Note that we did not type out `-x -v -z -f`, thanks to the flag
-> > concatenation, though the command works identically either way.
+> > concatenation, though the command works identically either way --
+> > so long as the concatenated list ends with `f`, because the next string
+> > must specify the name of the file to extract.
 > >
 > > ```
 > > {{ site.remote.prompt }} du -sh hpc-intro-code